-The text serialization in particular shall offer a syntax for abbreviating identifiers of resources within OMSs in a way that does not require authors to write down their full global identifiers.

-An OMS implemented in DOL should be able to comprise parts formalized in any OMS language; any serialization of DOL should be able to literally include such parts, regardless of the OMS language serialization they have been written in.
-42 Additionally, an OMS implemented in DOL should be able to refer to any external OMSs formalized in any OMS language, as long as they can be identified in a globally unique way.

-Existing OMSs in existing XML serializations (e.g. XCL) or text serializations (e.g. OWL Manchester Syntax) should validate as DOL OMSs with a minimum amount of syntactic adaptation.
-Existing OMS files/documents should be usable in a DOL context without the need for modification.
+tool support, DOL supports multiple alternative serializations.
+In particular, is a text serialization targeting human readers and writers, as well as serializations optimized for machine processability.
+The text serialization in particular offers a syntax for abbreviating identifiers of resources within OMSs in a way that does not require authors to write down their full global identifiers.
+An OMS implemented in DOL can comprise parts formalized in any OMS language; any serialization of DOL can literally include such parts, regardless of the OMS language serialization they have been written in.
+42 Additionally, an OMS implemented in DOL can refer to any external OMSs formalized in any OMS language, as long as they can be identified in a globally unique way.
+Existing OMSs in existing XML serializations (e.g. XCL) or text serializations (e.g. OWL Manchester Syntax) validate as DOL OMSs with a minimum amount of syntactic adaptation.
+Existing OMS files/documents are usable in a DOL context without the need for modification.